 I wager that the same must be true of instinct, whether animal or human; whether natural, acquired or trained.

 Language and Meaning

 One type of instinct that is uniquely human is abstract language.
 A human being's pre-installed instinctive programming includes the potential to communicate.
 The basic elements of communication are noises, facial expressions and bodily gestures.
 These are, however, superlatively augmented by spoken and written language.
 Once acquired, the particular language of the society in which one lives becomes part of one's instinct.
 One becomes able to speak without consciously having to work out how to do so.
 Beyond its vocabulary and grammar, an acquired language includes the social protocols that provide the channel through which one is able to build relationships with others and thereby become an integral member of a human community.

 As with my survival instinct, the mechanisms that enabled me to acquire language must have come pre-installed.
 This is evinced by the fact that all human beings have language.
-However, since the particular language I acquired was English, it is obvious that I passively acquired it from my social environment, along with various social protocols and behaviours.
+However, since the particular language I acquired as a child was English, it is obvious that I passively acquired it from my social environment, along with various social protocols and behaviours.